Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-bootstrap.md

 ## Challenges

-1. Create an ```index.html``` file and add the Bootstrap CDN (or use this boilerplate to get started).
+1. Create an ```tester.html``` file and add the Bootstrap CDN.
 2. Add one container, one row, and three col-** classes (your columns can be any width that add up to 12).
 3. Make sure your three columns stack vertically when you are on mobile (xs) devices.
-4. Add content to your columns.
+4. Add content to your columns (or make them each a different color).

+NOTE: You might notice that
 ## Further Reading

 * <a href="https://scotch.io/tutorials/understanding-the-bootstrap-3-grid-system">Understanding the Bootstrap System</a><br>